 Achieving a smooth blend of paint colors on any painting project, large or small, can be tricky.
-Today, I am going to share My Top 10 Tips for Blending Dixie Belle Chalk Mineral Paint, so you have a few tricks up your sleeve, that paired with some practice, will have you painting smooth blends in no time.
+Today, I am going to share My Top 10 Tips for Blending Chalk Paint, so you have a few tricks up your sleeve, that paired with some practice, will have you painting smooth blends in no time.

 1. The right brush makes a difference.

 Having the right tools will make your job so much easier.
-I use the Dixie Belle synthetic brushes for blending because they are soft and smooth.
+I use the Good quality synthetic brushes for blending because they are soft and smooth.
 I can lay on a coat of paint and feather through it with a soft hand, just the brush tips, and the paint melds together.
 A dense brush, coarse natural bristles, or inexpensive brushes are going to yield far different results.

 Don’t Miss Out!

 Sign up to have all Brandy’s projects emailed to you.

 2. Less Is More!
 Too much paint will make a soupy mess.